PhalconEye/documentation/en/reference/developer/configuration.rst

         ├── yourconfig2.php
         └── database.php

-It means that in "development" stage we would be able to get values from their spaces:
+It means that in "development" stage we would be able to get the values as follows:

 .. code-block:: php